-Gas transmitters E2618 share all functionalities of the PluraSens® multifunctional transmitter platform.
+Detectors- transmitters E2648 share all functionalities of the PluraSens® multifunctional platform.
 The features and options include:

-- Digital output change rate-limiting filter - Digital integrating (averaging) filter - Free assignment of each analog output to the chosen parameter - Flexible setting of analog output scales for each output - Output zero and slope adjustment for calibration
+- Digital output change rate-limiting filter - Digital integrating (averaging) filter - Free assignment of each analog output to the chosen parameter - Flexible setting of analog output scales for each output - Output zero and slope adjustment for calibration - Free assignment of each of two relays to the chosen parameter - Several relay control logic modes - Switch delays and minimum on/off state durations for each relay

-The output scales can be changed by Modbus commands by using the configuration software and the standard configuration kit (see Modbus RTU Communication).
+The output scales can be changed by Modbus commands by using the configuration software and the standard kit (see Modbus RTU Communication).